 Students will learn to express information in a variety of ways and develop critical thinking skills while processing the information.
 Studying economics helps students learn an analytical approach to thinking that will serve them in other courses of study and future endeavors.
-Besides general education courses, the curriculum focuses on business law and accounting, statistics, and how principles of micro- and macroeconomics function under various economic structures, policies and capital markets.
+Besides general education courses, the curriculum focuses on business law and accounting, statistics, and how principles of micro- and macroeconomics function under various economic structures and policies.

 High school students should have taken courses in geometry and algebra.
 However, these courses are not mandatory for success.